jjbailey/sentinal/README.md

 ### Inode Usage Example

-Remove appdata- files when inode free falls below 15%, or when the files are older than 7 days, or when there are more than 5M files:
+Remove files starting with `appdata-` when inode free falls below 15%, or when the files are older than 7 days, or when there are more than 5M files:

     [global]